 Plant-Based Proteins to Add to Your Diet

-Today I’m sharing a comprehensive guide to my favorite top 8 plant-based protein sources and how to use them daily!
+Here is a comprehensive guide to to 8 plant-based proteins and how to use them daily!
 “So where do you get your protein?” is probably one of the most common questions those practicing a plant-centric lifestyle get, and now you can supply them with all this knowledge and say, “Here!”.
 Keep reading for the top 8 sources of plant based protein and how to incorporate them into your diet.

 This gluten-free grain is used mainly as a carbohydrate.
 It is considered to be a starchy protein due to its rich content of protein, fiber, and carbohydrates.
 Add quinoa to raw or cooked vegetables, use a substitute for rice, and even as a cereal by adding fresh fruit and milk.

 Lentils are a great source of protein, as well as fiber and carbohydrates.
 Just 1 cup of cooked lentils contains 18 grams of protein.
 It can be cooked with your favorite seasonings or eaten plain by itself.
 You can make lentils into soups, top on salads, combine with quinoa or rice for a hearty meal, use as a substitute for meat filling, and even make veggie burgers from lentils.